CprimeLearningLabs/terraform-aws-intro/labs/lab-4.4-Outputs/lab4.4-outputs.md

 Look through the configuration files, and think about what outputs you might want to provide to users who instantiate this configuration.

-:question: What attributes have you needed to find so you can use them in running commands.
+:question: What attributes have you needed to find so you can use them in running commands?

 For this lab, we will output two values:
-- Public IP of virtual machine (to include in SSH command)
+- Public IP of virtual machine (needed when using ssh to connect to the bastion host)
-- Database endpoint (to include in a psql command to connect to the database)
+- Database endpoint (needed if you wanted to execute a psql command to connect to the database)

-Create a file called “outputs.tf”
+Create a file called `outputs.tf`.

 Add outputs for the above two attributes to the file.
 Try your hand at it first before looking at the solution.
 You might want to take a look at the Terraform documentation to see what attributes are exported for the two resources:
 - aws_instance